 Benefit Description You pay Inpatient hospital (cont.)
-High Option Standard Option Non-covered facilities, such as nursing homes, schools All charges All charges Personal comfort items, such as telephone, television, barber services, guest meals and beds Outpatient hospital or ambulatory surgical center High Option Standard Option Pre-surgical testing \$200 copay per visit \$300 copay per visit Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, x-rays, and pathology services Administration of blood, blood plasma, and other biologicals Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Outpatient services, such as: MRI, MRA, CT, PET and SPECT \$100 copay per visit \$150 copay per visit Voluntary sterilization Nothing Nothing Other outpatient non-surgical care such as mammograms, laboratory tests and x-rays Nothing Nothing Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+High Option Standard Option Personal comfort items, such as telephone, television, barber services, guest meals and beds All charges All charges Outpatient hospital or ambulatory surgical center High Option Standard Option Pre-surgical testing Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, x-rays, and pathology services Administration of blood, blood plasma, and other biologicals Dressings, casts, and sterile tray services Medical supplies, including oxygen \$300 copay per visit \$400 copay per visit Anesthetics and anesthesia Outpatient services, such as: MRI, MRA, CT, PET, and SPECT \$200 copay per visit \$250 copay per visit Voluntary sterilization Nothing Nothing Other outpatient non-surgical care such as mammograms, laboratory tests and x-rays Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: Blood and blood components if not replaced by the member All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: Nothing Nothing Up to 100 days per calendar year, including: Bed and board General nursing care Drugs, biologicals, supplies and equipment provided by the facility Note: Coverage is provided when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
-Not covered: Custodial care All charges All charges
+Nothing Nothing Not covered: Blood and blood components, if not replaced All charges All charges Extended care benefits/Skilled nursing care acility benefits High Option Standard Option Extended care benefit: Up to 100 days per calendar year, including: Bed and board General nursing care Drugs, biologicals, supplies and equipment provided by the facility Note: Coverage is provided when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+Nothing Nothing Not covered: Custodial care All charges All charges

 Benefit Description You pay

 Hospice care High Option Standard Option

 Supportive and palliative care for a terminally ill member is covered in the home or hospice facility.
+Nothing Nothing

-Services include: Nothing Nothing
+Services include:

 Inpatient care

 Outpatient care

 Bereavement counseling

 Note: These services are provided under the direction of a Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less.

 See You need prior plan approval for certain services in Section 3.

 Not covered: Independent nursing, homemaker services All charges All charges

 Ambulance High Option Standard Option

 Local professional ambulance service when medically appropriate Nothing Nothing